 Educate the team on the feature

 Part of your responsibility as liaison is to share expertise around the team.
-That helps with swarming, but it also makes for better hero review and a smarter team that can write more intelligently about the entire New Relic One platform.
+That helps with swarming, but it also makes for better hero review and a smarter team that writes more intelligently about the entire New Relic platform.

 Define the information architecture

 As liaison, you're the expert on both the feature the product team is building, and the docs content (new and existing) that will support that feature.
 Build an IA that will meet all project needs and scale to the future.